perryprog/JMBlog/about.md

 <br>

 #### Donations!!
 Are you awesome?
 Do you want to donate?
-[Then donate here!](https://justminecraft.buycraft.net) You'll get a nice + next to your name!
+[Then donate here!](https://justminecraft.buycraft.net) You'll get a nice span <span style="color: gold;">+</span> next to your name!
 And the satisfaction that your supporting the server!
 Yeah!